Lightnet/denofreshpreactsbw/README.md

 # Information:
   Sandbox World Testing.

-  Work in progress testing for threejs, Deno, Fresh and other typescript and javascript.
+  Work in progress testing for threejs, simple account, messages, database and other game or logic script.
+It for testing some basic web page interacting features.

-  Fresh http server have different way to handle page, island and other things simalar to nextjs.
-Note there different format from nodejs.
+  By using the Fresh framework built on top of Deno runtime for javascript, typescript, server side render (SSR) and preact component.
+Preact is kept very simple base on React javascript.

-  Deno is application to serve typescript and javascript.
+  Fresh http server have different way to handle routes page, island and other things simalar to nextjs and nodejs.
+But it still use javascript and typescript format. https://fresh.deno.dev

 # Features:
 - Account system